 If you are looking for debates between the professor and students, arguing their points and learning through the collective discussion, Finland might not be your place either.

-Many classes aren’t mandatory to attend.
+Most classes aren’t mandatory to attend.
 I participated in only some of the lectures of my studies.
 As I easily learn from books, in many courses, I just to read the material and took the course exam.

 If you are looking for long essays (haha), Finland is not a great fit.
 We use multi-method learning and a variety of techniques (group works, presentations, case competitions, etc.) in the courses.